 Aircraft Technical & General

-Passing the Commercial Pilot Licence theoretical subjects is the most challenging aspect of getting your CPL.
+Passing the Commercial Pilot Licence theoretical subjects is the most challenging aspect of obtaining your CPL.

-Our aim is not only for you to pass the subjects, but to acquire a acquire true professionalism in the process.
-Our Instructors are readily available to assist with any questions.
-See our website for dates and further information on our Ground School Courses.
-Our Instructors are always readily available to with any theoretical questions you may have in your Theoretical Training.
+Our aim is not only for you to pass the subjects but also to acquire true professionalism throughout the process.
+Our instructors are readily available to assist with any questions.
+Please refer to our website for dates and further information on our Ground School Courses.
+Our instructors are always available to help with any theoretical questions you may have during your training.

-We offer economical training rental opportunities after hours during weekdays and over weekends.
-Students can keep in touch with Blue Chip management and their Flight Instructors for recommendations to achieve optimum experience and learning benefits.
+We offer economical training rental opportunities after hours during weekdays and on weekends.
+Students can stay in touch with Blue Chip management and their Flight Instructors for recommendations to achieve optimum experience and learning benefits.

-Once you have completed the required number of hours and passed all of the theoretical exams, you will be ready to do your flight test.
-Reserve at least ten hours shortly before the test for vigorous preparation and sharpening of skills in accordance with a structured program.
+Once you have completed the required number of Pilot in Command hours and passed all the theoretical exams, you will be ready to move into the advanced training phase.
+Prepare yourself for vigorous preparation and skill sharpening, following a structured program, before your instructor recommends you for the CPL test with a Designated Examiner.

-The final phase should be on a variable pitch with a retractable gear aircraft.
+The final phase should involve a variable pitch with a retractable gear aircraft for a Single Engine VFR/IFR CPL.
 The flight test must be conducted by a South African Civil Aviation Authority Designated Examiner.

 Many, if not most, employment opportunities require multi-engine flight experience.
-The Commercial Pilot Licence preparation can overlap with an Initial multi-engine rating preparation.
+Preparation for the Commercial Pilot License can overlap with an Initial Multi-Engine Rating preparation.

-However, you decide to combine the tests for a Commercial Pilot Licence and multi-engine rating, it may be prudent to allow an additional five hour of preparation time.
-Many, if not most candidates prefer this approach, although the final choice to test on a single or multi-engine aircraft is left entirely up to you.
+However you decide to combine the tests for a Commercial Pilot License and Multi-Engine Rating, it may be prudent to allow for an additional five hours of preparation time.
+Many, if not most, candidates prefer this approach, although the final choice to test on a single or multi-engine aircraft is entirely up to you.

-The initial Instrument Rating test can also be on a Multi-Engine aircraft.
-A test with a designated examiner is required to complete the Multi-engine Rating.
-Bear in mind the initial Multi-engine rating requires 70 hours pilot-in-command before being tested.
+The initial Instrument Rating test can also be conducted on a Multi-Engine aircraft.
+Testing with a designated examiner is required to complete the Multi-Engine Rating.
+Bear in mind that the initial Multi-Engine rating requires 70 hours of pilot-in-command time before being tested.